Feeding the Hoof 7-30-08 Pete Ramey 2018 additional material added to end

 the extra amino acids, vitamins and prebiotic found in premium

-supplements like California Trace Plus, help tremendously, so I
+supplements like California Trace Plus, help tremendously,

 learned the hard way to use good supplements like this as a base